 BlueVine vs OnDeck Capital: Qualifications

-The minimum qualification for lines of credit through BlueVine vs OnDeck are quite different.
-OnDeck generally requires lower credit scores but more time in business, while BlueVine requires higher credit scores and more business revenue to qualify for a business line of credit.
+The minimum qualifications for lines of credit through BlueVine vs OnDeck are not very different.
+Both lenders require borrowers to have at least decent credit scores.
+OnDeck puts slightly more emphasis on time in business whereas BlueVine requires more business revenue to meet minimum qualification for a business line of credit.

 BlueVine Line of Credit Qualifications